 I am a journalist from Barcelona now based in Madrid with years experience in media and other roles involving communications.
 I have reported for several newspapers based in Barcelona (La Vanguardia, DiariARA) and for the pan-European news outlet Euronews.
 I can do reporting in Spanish, English and Catalan.
-Currently I in communications for an international non-profit in topics related to development and democracy promotion.
+I also work in communications for Club de Madrid, an international non-profit working in topics related to development and democracy promotion.
 I am available for work in Madrid and occasionally in Catalonia.
 I can offer expertise both in Spanish and Catalan current affairs.
 My preferred topics are social and economic issues, politics and technology.
 I also have a knack for European affairs, as I hold a Master's Degree in European Integration.
 In my latest role, I have worked in communications for the Division for Social Policy and Development at the United Nations Headquarters (New York).
 There I wrote articles in English, designed promo material and edited videos.
 As an individual curious by nature, I love traveling and meeting new people.
 That is why I participate in funded projects abroad where I meet like-minded journalists and credible sources.
 These include a video production workshop in Berlin, a radio training at the European Parliament, a conference at Yale University and a forum in Turkey.
-I continuously seek opportunities in international and European affairs, where I can work on journalism, communications, and policy.
 For more information, check my website: albertguaschrafael.com